EdgeVision: Towards Collaborative Video Analytics on Distributed Edges for Performance Maximization: Introduction

-In this paper, we propose a Multiagent Reinforcement Learning (MARL) based approach for collaborative video analytics on distributed edge nodes.
-Multiple edge nodes can cooperate with each other by dynamically determining the selection of DNN models, video frame preprocessing configurations, and the edge node for inference, based on the workloads and the bandwidth conditions of the edge nodes.
-We model each edge node as an agent, which is an autonomous entity to make distributed control decisions by observing its local state.
-We design a MARL-based algorithm that enables the agents to learn collaboratively to maximize the overall system performance.
-The algorithm is featured by the attention mechanism that can differentiate the importance of information collected from the edge nodes.
-To evaluate the performance of our proposed method, we implement a video analytics testbed with multiple edge nodes and conduct extensive experiments using real-world datasets and experimental settings.
-The experimental results show that EdgeVision can significantly improve the reward by 33.6\%-86.4\% compared with the baseline methods.
-The main contributions of the paper are summarized as follows.
+We propose a MultiAgent Reinforcement Learning (MARL)-based approach for collaborative video analytics on distributed edges.
+Each edge node is treated as an autonomous agent, empowered to make distributed control decisions.
+Our algorithm employs a centralized training with a decentralized execution framework, enabling collaborative learning among agents to optimize overall performance.
+After training, an agent's control decision relies solely on its local state, mitigating communication costs.
+We integrate an attention mechanism to discern the importance of information collected from edge nodes, distilling valuable information for training.
+Performance evaluation involves a multi-edge video analytics testbed with extensive experiments using real-world datasets and settings.
+Experimental results demonstrate that EdgeVision significantly enhances performance by 33.6\%-86.4\% compared to baseline methods.
+The paper's main contributions are summarized as follows.

-\begin{itemize} \item Design a collaborative video analytics system in which the edge nodes can collaborate with each other for dynamically video prepossessing, model selection, and inference dispatching to maximize performance.
+\begin{itemize} \item \emph{Design} a collaborative video analytics system facilitating edge nodes to collaborate in dynamic video preprocessing, model selection, and request dispatching to optimize system performance.

-\item Propose an attention-driven MARL approach for learning optimal policies.
-The agents of mulitple edge nodes can collaboratively learn the optimal policy by sharing their information to maximize the reward.

-\item Evaluate the performance of the proposed method with real-world datasets and verify the effectiveness under different practical settings.
-Our method can improve the overall rewards by 33.6\%-86.4\% and reduce the video frame drop percentage by 92.8\% compared with the most competitive baseline methods.